-Scholars will receive a variety of books and materials.
-Materials that are loaned or given to scholars are to be treated appropriately.
-Scholars are responsible for these materials.
-If materials given or loaned to a scholar are lost or damaged, the scholar must pay for any needed replacement.
+Students will receive a variety of books and materials.
+Materials that are loaned or given to students are to be treated appropriately.
+Students are responsible for these materials.
+If materials given or loaned to a student are lost or damaged, the student must pay for any needed replacement.